The Fame: Singles

 "LoveGame" was released as the third single in the United States, Canada and some European nations.
 It was the fourth single in Australia, New Zealand, and the United Kingdom.
 The song was critically appreciated for its catchy tune and the "I wanna take a ride on your disco stick" hook.
 The song has reached the top 10 in countries such as the United States, Australia and Canada and the top 20 in others.

 "Paparazzi" was announced as the third single in the United Kingdom and Ireland with a release date of July 6, 2009, the fourth single in the United States, and the fifth single overall.
-The song has reached the top five in Australia, Canada, Ireland and the United Kingdom.
+The song reached the top five in Australia, Canada, Ireland and the United Kingdom.
 It also reached the top 10 in the United States.
-The song has received critical acclaim for its fun-filled, club-friendly nature and is deemed the most memorable and telling song from the album.
+The song received critical acclaim for its playful, club-friendly style and is deemed the most memorable and telling song from the album.
 The associated music video for the song was shot as a mini-movie with Gaga starring as a doomed starlet who is almost killed by her boyfriend, but in the end takes her revenge and reclaims her fame and popularity.

 "Beautiful, Dirty, Rich" was initially announced as Gaga's second single.
-However, "Poker Face" was chosen instead, with the song being released as a promotional single only.
+However, "Poker Face" was chosen instead, and the song was released as a promotional single only.
 The song charted on the UK Singles Chart from digital downloads and spent three weeks on the charts, peaking at number 83.
-In 2010 during a live performance of "Speechless", Gaga revealed that her label didn't want her to write an immediate follow-up to The Fame in 2009, and to continue with the album's success by releasing "Boys Boys Boys" as a single.
-She refused and stated her belief in her new material, which eventually was materialized as The Fame Monster (2009).
+To celebrate the launch of the show Dirty Sexy Money, ABC created a music video of Gaga's song "Beautiful, Dirty, Rich", directed by Melina Matsoukas.
+There were two videos released for the song – the first version, which was composed of clips from the show and the second version, being the official music video.
+In 2010, during a live performance of "Speechless", Gaga revealed that her label discouraged her from writing an immediate follow-up to The Fame in 2009, and instead wanted her to prolong the album's success by releasing "Boys Boys Boys" as a single.
+She refused and stated her belief in her new material, which eventually became The Fame Monster (2009).